-D3L supports structured types; that is, ordered records containing other data types (predefined or user defined).
+D3L supports structured types, that is, ordered records containing other data types (predefined or user defined).
 Types can be nested to arbitrary depth.
 This means you can use structures of sequences of structures of sequences [...] to any finite depth.
 Recursive, self referencing, data structures, however, are not supported in D3L.

 All data fields in a message format description must be named.
-These names are used as Oracle9iAS InterConnect message attribute names.
+These names are used as Oracle Application Server InterConnect message attribute names.
+All names within the same structure must be mutually unique.